Elsie Tu: Legacy

-Tu was seen as the champion of fighting for underprivileged and against corruption back in the earlier days in the 1960s.
+Tu was seen as the champion who fought for the underprivileged and against corruption back in the 1960s.
 Chief Executive Leung Chun-ying praised her "passion and devotion to Hong Kong and her tremendous contributions to social reform and development" in a statement after her death.
 Chief Secretary Carrie Lam said her acquaintance with Tu started in her university days when she was a student participating in social actions led by Tu, who she described as an exemplary champion of social justice who commanded respect for her valiant words and deeds.

-Founding chairman of the Democratic Party Martin Lee praised her as pioneer of fighting for democracy.
+Founding chairman of the Democratic Party Martin Lee praised her as a pioneer in fighting for democracy.
 Other democrats such as Lau Chin-shek, Lee Wing-tat, Fred Li Wah-ming and Frederick Fung admitted their involvement in social activism was inspired or assisted by Elsie Tu.

 Awards

 Tu received numerous honours in recognition of her services to Hong Kong.
 In 1975, she was awarded the Ramon Magsaysay Award for Government Service.
 She was made a Commander of the Order of the British Empire (CBE) in 1977 for her work against corruption.
 In 1997, she was among the first recipients of the Grand Bauhinia Medal (GBM), the highest honour in the SAR award system.

 A number of honorary degrees were also conferred on her.
-She received honorary doctoral degree in Social Science from the University of Hong Kong in 1988 and both honorary doctoral degrees in Laws from the Hong Kong Polytechnic University and in Social Science from the Open Learning Institute of Hong Kong in 1994.
-From Armstrong College (later to become Newcastle University) of Durham University where she graduated from, she received honorary doctoral degrees in Civil Law in 1996 from both universities.
+She received an honorary doctoral degree in Social Science from the University of Hong Kong in 1988 and both honorary doctoral degrees in Laws from the Hong Kong Polytechnic University and in Social Science from the Open Learning Institute of Hong Kong in 1994.
+From Armstrong College (later to become Newcastle University) of Durham University where she graduated, she received honorary doctoral degrees in Civil Law in 1996 from both universities.